auth0/auth0-flutter/auth0_flutter/FAQ.md

 Please try these to see if you can get unblocked:

 - Try it in a browser like Chrome which does not block third-party cookies by default (yet)
-- Use the New Login Experience, if possible
+- Use the new login experience, if possible
 - Supply the social connection with your own client ID and secret in the Auth0 dashboard

 #### Using Multi-factor Authentication (MFA)

 By default, `auth0-spa-js` uses the `prompt=none` and `response_mode=web_message` flow for silent auth, which depends on the user's Auth0 session.

-If you have "Require Multi-factor Auth" set to "Always" in your [Auth0 Dashboard](https://manage.auth0.com/#/security/mfa), silent authentication from your SPA will fail unless:
+If you have **Require Multi-factor Auth** set to `Always` in your [Auth0 Dashboard](https://manage.auth0.com/#/security/mfa), silent authentication from your SPA will fail unless:

-- The user is using a one-time code and selects "Remember me for 30 days"
+- The user is using a one-time code and selects **Remember me for 30 days**
 - `allowRememberBrowser` is [configured in a Rule](https://auth0.com/docs/secure/multi-factor-authentication/customize-mfa#change-authentication-request-frequency) and `provider` is set to `google-authenticator`

 If silent auth is being used and Auth0 needs interaction from the user to complete the MFA step, then authentication will fail with an `mfa_required` error and the user must log in interactively.